Skip to content

 It is the responsibility of the research committee and student to ensure that the scientific and English language content of a thesis/dissertation are as accurate as possible; it is the responsibility of the student and College to ensure that the thesis/dissertation format is as accurate as possible.
 The final version of a thesis/dissertation submitted to and approved by the College is the official version and will not be changed in any way (including substantive and typographic changes).

-When you are ready to begin your format review process, email the Assistant Dean for Academic Affairs (ltague@uthsc.edu) and the ET/D Formatting and Publishing Manager (shancoc3@uthsc.edu).
-A private, collaborative review group will be created for your use in Blackboard: ETD Reviews YYYY (current year).
+When students are ready to begin the writing and formatting process, they should email the Assistant Dean for Academic Affairs (ltague@uthsc.edu) and the ETD Formatting & Review Manager (shancoc3@uthsc.edu) so that a private, collaborative development and review group can be created for their use

-Critical information: If information in your thesis/dissertation will undergo patent review, you must inform the Assistant Dean for Academic Affairs via email and request an embargo when you submit your document for a preliminary or formal format review.
-You must also indicate an equivalent embargo in your ProQuest account.
-See the publishing process documents for specifics.
+Critical information: If the information in an ETD undergoes patent review, the student must inform the Assistant Dean for Academic Affairs via email and request an embargo when submitting the ETD for a format review.
+An equivalent embargo must be noted in the student’s ProQuest account.
+See the publishing process guide (RAAP) in the Blackboard ETDLP site for specifics.

 Current degrees and majors for the ET/D Signature Page: Students in the Biomedical Sciences should use only the wording “Biomedical Sciences” for their major.
 For purposes of the signature page, Biomedical Sciences tracks are called “concentrations.”
 Listing the concentration is required if CGHS lists a specialty/track for your program.